johnsaquino/project-livewire/server/README.md

      - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the path of this key file.
 This enables Application Default Credentials (ADC) and allows your local server to authenticate with Google Cloud services like Secret Manager.

 5. **Cloud Functions (Tool Implementations):**
-   - Deploy the necessary tool functions as Google Cloud Functions.
-Refer to the `cloud-functions/README.md` in the project root for detailed instructions on deploying weather and calendar tools.
-   - After deployment, note down the trigger URLs of your deployed Cloud Functions.
-These URLs will be needed for server configuration.
+   - Optional: add your own Cloud Functions as tools.
+See `cloud-functions/README.md` for generic guidance.
+After deployment, note the trigger URLs for configuration.

 ### Installation